quintel/documentation/developer/Deploy.markdown

       cap production deploy

 1. On etengine_live, import the latest etsource.
 Make sure ETS production branch has been rebased/merged with master, since ete_production uses ETS' production branch.
-1. You should reindex the ETM content:
+1. You should reindex the ETM content by running this command on the console:

     RAILS_ENV=production bundle exec rake sunspot:reindex

+   Or using this capistrano recipe:

+    cap production solr:reindex

 # Post deploy checks